bem130/typing/README.md

-# english_typing
+# typing
-english typing of desktop
+typing game of desktop